 How will it impact Irish civil society organisations?

-The new European Research Area promotes participatory science which will provide opportunities for civil society organisations to be involved in engaged research about issues impacting their communities.
+The European Research Area promotes participatory science which provides opportunities for civil society organisations to take part in participatory and citizen science projects.

-The new ERA will also develop a roadmap of actions for collaborations between higher education institutions and research.
+The ERA also aims to develop a roadmap of actions for collaborations between higher education institutions and research.
 In addition, the ERA will make research and innovation more accessible to all EU citizens through events like citizen science campaigns and hackathons.

 Key Points: